-The carrying value of cash and cash equivalents, accounts receivable, accounts payable and long term debt approximated fair value as of December 31, 2013 and 2012 due to their short-term nature.
+The carrying value of cash and cash equivalents, accounts receivable, accounts payable and long term debt materially approximated fair value as of December 31, 2014 and 2013 due to their short-term nature.

 We consider as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-As of December 31, 2013 and 2012, our cash and temporary investments were with high quality financial institutions in Demand Deposit Accounts.
+As of December 31, 2014 and 2013, our cash and temporary investments were with high quality financial institutions in Demand Deposit Accounts.

-Restricted investments included \$20.8 million and \$17.2 million as of December 31, 2013 and 2012, respectively, of mutual funds which are reported at fair value.
+Restricted investments included \$21.9 million and \$20.8 million as of December 31, 2014 and 2013, respectively, of mutual funds which are reported at fair value.